• Home

 ELENA

-Instead of Elaine, most modern parents favor the globe-spanning Elena.
+Instead of Elaine, many modern parents favor the globe-spanning Elena.
 You might spell it Elaina or Alaina, but it’s the straightforward Elena that ranks in the current US Top 100.
 It’s even more popular elsewhere in the world.
+No question that Ellie is a logical short form of this elegant name.
+English singer Ellie Goulding was born Elena.

 ELISE